gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     // Binaries are visible in the appropriate containers
     // (assume 2 libraries & 2 binaries per library)
     assert binaries.withType(SampleBinary).size() == 4
+    assert binaries.withType(SampleBinarySubType).size() == 2
-    assert libraries[0].binaries.size() == 2
+    projectComponents.withType(LibrarySpec).each { assert binaries.size() == 2 }

 Running `gradle assemble` will execute lifecycle task for each library binary.

 A custom binary type:
-- Implements some public base `LibraryBinarySpec` type.
+- Extends public `LibraryBinarySpec` type.
+- Has no sources.
+- Is buildable.
 - Has some lifecycle task to build its outputs.

+A custom binary implementation:
+- Implements the custom binary type.
+- Extends `DefaultLibraryBinarySpec`.
+- Has a public no-arg constructor.

 #### Implementation Plan

+- Generify DefaultSampleLibrary so that the `getBinaries()` method can return a set of subtypes.
+- Introduce `LibraryBinarySpec` to represent binaries for produced from a `LibrarySpec`.
+    - Similarly, add `ApplicationBinarySpec`.
-- Register a
+    - Add a `DefaultLibraryBinarySpec` implementation that has a no-arg constructor.
+- Introduce a `@ComponentModelType` annotation that permits a factory to be registered for a type with the appropriate container
+    - For now, only types that extend `LibraryBinarySpec` are handled: anything else is an error.
+    - Assert that the implementation class extends `DefaultLibraryBinarySpec`, has a no-arg constructor and implements the type.
-- For a custom component-model plugin:
+    - Register a factory with the `BinaryContainer`.
+- When registering a library type from a `@ComponentModel` annotation
     - Inspect the declared library type for an overloaded `getBinaries()` method, to determine the library binary type.
-    - If a custom type is found, register
-- The binary-creation rule will be executed for each library when closing the BinariesContainer.
+    - TBD mechanism for iteration rule
-- For each created binary, create the lifecycle task
+- For each created binary, create the lifecycle task.
 - Document in the user guide how to use this.
 Include some samples.

+#### Test cases

+- Can create binaries via rules that declare these as input:
+    - `NamedItemCollectionBuilder<BinarySpec>`
+    - `NamedItemCollectionBuilder<SampleBinary>`
+    - `NamedItemCollectionBuilder<SampleBinarySubType>`
+- TBD

 #### Open issues

 - Add 'plugin declares custom platform' story.
-- Public mechanism to 'implement' Binary and common subtypes such as ProjectBinary.
 - General mechanism to register a model collection and have rules that apply to each element of that collection.
-- Validation of binary names
 - Migrate the JVM and natives plugins to use this.
     - Need to be able to declare the target platform for the component type.
     - Need to declare default implementation.